StevenKehrli/Trelnex/Trelnex.Core.Data/README.md

 **Important:** Property change tracking captures and persists the actual values (both old and new) in the audit trail.
 This provides detailed auditing capabilities but may expose sensitive information:

-- **Data Exposure** - Old and new values are stored in plain text in the event log
+- **Data Exposure** - Old and new values are stored in the event log (encrypted values are preserved as encrypted in events)
 - **Compliance Risk** - May conflict with data privacy regulations (GDPR, CCPA) for sensitive data
 - **Access Control** - Event logs may be accessible to administrators or auditors
+- **Encryption Security** - Properties marked with `[Encrypt]` have their encrypted values captured in event changes, maintaining data protection

 **Recommendations:**
 - Use `[Track]` judiciously on sensitive properties
-- Consider omitting the attribute from properties containing PII, credentials, or confidential data
+- Consider using `EventPolicy.DecoratedChanges` or `[DoNotTrack]` for sensitive data
+- Properties with `[Encrypt]` maintain their encryption in event audit trails
 - Implement appropriate access controls for event logs and audit trails

 ## Field-Level Encryption (Future Feature)